rohnugu/base-drafts/draft-ietf-quic-http.md

 frames, exposing the data contained within as a reliable byte stream to the application.

+When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.

 QUIC reserves the first client-initiated, bidirectional stream (Stream 0) for cryptographic operations.
-HTTP over QUIC reserves the first unidirectional stream sent by either peer (Streams 2 and 3) for sending and receiving HTTP control frames.
-This pair of unidirectional streams is analogous to HTTP/2's Stream 0.
-HTTP over QUIC also reserves the second and third unidirectional streams for each peer's QPACK encoder and decoder.
-The client's QPACK encoder uses stream 6 and decoder uses stream 10.
-The server's encoder and decoder use streams 7 and 11, respectively.
-The data sent on these streams is critical to the HTTP connection.
-If any control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.

-When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.

-An HTTP request/response consumes a single client-initiated, bidirectional stream.
+All remaining client-initiated bidirectional streams are used for requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 This means that the client's first request occurs on QUIC stream 4, with subsequent requests on stream 8, 12, and so on.

-Server push uses server-initiated, unidirectional streams.
-Thus, the server's first push consumes stream 7 and subsequent pushes use stream 11, 15, and so on.
+HTTP/QUIC does not use server-initiated bidirectional streams.

 These streams carry frames related to the request/response (see {{frames}}).
 When a stream terminates cleanly, if the last frame on the stream was truncated,